PORT OF KOBE JAPAN INVITATION

 1967

-100th anniversary from the opening of the Port.
+100th anniversary of the opening of the Port.

-Celebrated sister-port relations with Seattle and Rotterdam Ports.
+Sister-port agreement relations with Seattle and Rotterdam Ports was concluded.

 1970